 - No tasks should have more than one role accountable.
 Resolve any conflicts where there is more than one for a particular task.

-- Share, discuss and agree the RACI Matrix with your stakeholders before your project starts.
+- Share, discuss and agree on the RACI Matrix with your stakeholders before your project starts.

 |Step||Project Initiation||Project Executive||Project Manager||Business Analyst||Technical Architect||Application Developers|